An overview of the Recovered Living NZ programme

 This is an exciting time in your recovery where you will attend program just 4 hours a day, starting at 5 days per week and eventually stepping down to 3 days per week as you progress in recovery.
 Partial Programme is all about assisting clients to transition fully into life while retaining recovery routines.
 While you are in Partial Programme it is expected you will be either parenting, working, studying or volunteering in order to begin to create a new life in recovery.

 During this phase, the bulk of your recovery will be done away from programme, while you road test recovery routines in your life.
 Programme will be about processing the wins, challenges and questions you have about recovery as well as reconnecting you with familiar and safe routines.
 While in Partial programming you will be a role model for the people in Residential or Day programme and it is expected you are committed to your recovery.
 If you struggle at this level of treatment, you may be asked to return to Day Programme to consolidate your recovery and do a reset, before you try again.

 Reconnect: Virtual Group and Meal Support

-Whether you stay in the area or choose to return home, once you complete the Recovered Living Programme you are able to apply to attend Reconnect, our Virtual Group and Meal option for people in strong recovery.
-Reconnect runs 1.5 hours at a time, 2 days a week via Zoom.
+Whether you stay in the area or choose to return home, once you complete the Recovered Living Programme you are able to apply to attend Reconnect, our Virtual Zoom Group and Meal option for people in strong recovery.
 In order to attend these groups, it is expected you are staying in recovery, reaching out for support when you need it, and moving forwards as you gain confidence in your new routines.
-Depending on the strength of your recovery you can choose to attend one group a week or both.